hypertrace/hypertrace/README.md

-Hypertrace was originally developed by Traceable as a highly scalable distributed tracing platform and it is used by Traceable’s cloud-native application security platform. ‍Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open source project for the software development community to use in their applications.
+Hypertrace was originally developed by Traceable as a highly scalable distributed tracing platform and it is used by Traceable’s cloud-native application security platform.
+Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open source project for the software development community to use in their applications.